 Imagine the Christmas markets, then take away a few decorations and replace them with lucky charms.
 That, in a nutshell, is it.

-Sometimes the difference between the two is largely cosmetic, but normally the selection of stalls and the wares offered change to reflect the new season.
+You often find little to no difference between the two seasons, but the selection of wares may change slightly to reflect the New Year theme.

-Inevitably, these year-end markets lack the characteristic Advent flair that comes with their tinselled predecessors.
+Inevitably, these year-end markets lack the characteristic advent flair that comes with the timing of their tinselled predecessors.

 So, if you want to while away the time before (and sometimes after) the New Year celebrations, then pop into a market to enjoy roasted almonds or fried sausages while you browse the collective endeavours of all those artists and artisans.